High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-As shown in Fig.~\ref{fig:sigma_pi_histograms}, when we run the experiment in these two configurations, we find that the histogram of collected light from a bright atom in a $\pi$-polarized trap is significantly closer to the ideal, depump-free Poisson distribution than that of an atom in a $\sigma$-polarized trap, implying a greater overall depump rate in the $\sigma$-polarized trap.
+As shown in Fig.~\ref{fig:sigma_pi_histograms}, we run an illustrative experiment comparing these two configurations and find that the histogram of collected light from a bright atom in a $\pi$-polarized trap is significantly closer to the ideal depump-free Poisson distribution than that of an atom in a $\sigma$-polarized trap \footnote{This data was collected with fiber-coupled fluorescence and is meant only to illustrate the difference between $\pi$- and $\sigma$- polarized trap light, not to be an example of detection fidelity with optimal settings.}.
 A fit to Eq.~(\ref{eq:det-model}) yields depumping probabilities per scattering event of \sigmaDepumpProbability{} and \piDepumpProbability{} for the $\sigma$ and $\pi$ configurations respectively.
-Since the other probe and trap parameters are held fixed, we attribute the difference in the depump rates between the two configurations to the off-resonant, V-type Raman transition.
-This data was taken prior to a significant optimization of the probe beam optics (alignment and beam quality), and we attribute the remaining depump rate in the $\pi$ configuration mostly to probe impurities.
+Uncertainties here are fitting uncertainties.
+Since the other probe and trap parameters are held fixed, we infer the difference in the depump rates between the two configurations to be caused by off-resonant, V-type Raman transitions.
+This data was taken prior to a significant optimization of the probe beam optics (alignment and beam quality), and we attribute the remaining depump rate in the $\pi$ configuration mostly to probe imperfections.

-Achieving excellent state readout fidelity is crucial for this platform; however, from a practical standpoint atom retention is equally important, and can be a challenging problem to solve.
-Photon recoil from the near resonant probe beam causes a bright atom to undergo a random walk in momentum space, eventually allowing the atom to gain sufficient energy to overcome the trap depth ($U_{0}/k_{b}=$\trapDepthuK{}) and escape.
-Other heating mechanisms, such as dipole-force fluctuation heating \cite{MeschedeDFF} and ODT intensity fluctuation heating \cite{ThomasDipoleTrapHeating} are neglected here due to their small contributions on this experiment, as observed by small AC Stark shift on the probe transition \footnote{The trap wavelength is nearly magic for the probe transition.} and long (seconds scale), trap power independent atom storage time respectively.

-In a standard, single-pulse detection scheme, the mean number of counts collected from the bright state must be significantly higher than the threshold level in order to collect above-threshold counts from the bright state with high probability.
-This poses a problem when the recoil heating becomes comparable to the trap depth.
-For example, to achieve $\geq$ 99.9\% bright label probability from a Poisson count distribution by thresholding at 2 or more counts, the mean would need to be $\geq$ 9.23 counts.
-Dividing by our collection efficiency of $CE = \collectionEfficiency{}$ gives a requirement of $N_{scat} \approx$ 2,500 photons scattered on average.
-If we approximate the expected heating from photon recoil with the free atom case, a resonant scattering event adds $\Delta E/k_{b} = 2T_{\rm rec} \approx 2*0.2\,\mu$K per recoil event \cite{WinelandLaserCooling, MeschedeDFF, SteckCsNumbers}, such that the mean energy gain after single pulse detection would be 1\,mK, nearly twice the trap depth.